sfeeser/clearml-aws/terraform/terraform-valid.md

     **Expected Output:**

     ```
-    Empty output (or a list of files if formatting is needed).
+    ###Empty output (or a list of files if formatting is needed).
 The `-check` flag ensures no changes are applied.

+    main.tf
     ```

 0. Validate Configuration